Enforcing the Law in 1838

 The building was completed in October 1858 at the cost of £1,572 10s.
 The photograph of the police station was taken in 1952 and, although it is now private houses and flats, the outside of the building has been little changed.
 Note the small slit in the wall which was used in the World War II as a lookout for enemy troops.

+The building contained courtrooms and two cells.
 The courtyard of the police station was approached through a high archway built for horse transport, the stable and hayloft later being used for police vehicles.
 The tack-room was used in the war as an armoury and afterwards as a petrol store.

-At first the Faringdon Police Station was manned by a superintendent and two constables with sergeants at Shrivenham and Stanford in the Vale and constables at Buscot, Coleshill, Longworth, Ashbury, Buckland and Uffington (a sergeant there later).
+At first, the Faringdon Police Station was manned by a superintendent and two constables with sergeants at Shrivenham and Stanford in the Vale and constables at Buscot, Coleshill, Longworth, Ashbury, Buckland and Uffington (a sergeant there later).
 These men made up the North Western Division of the Berkshire Constabulary.
 The men who became police were often ex-soldiers who had served in the Crimean War.
 In 1861 the superintendent was a man named Charles Coleman who came from Kent and one of the constables was Fletcher Hope from Wokingham.
 The hours of work were unsocial and physically exhausting and a day off was from noon until noon the following day.